Thailand in political limbo with vote re-runs seen in April

 GOVERNMENT PARALYSED

-The authority of a caretaker government to initiate new spending and political programs is limited, and there is confusion in Bangkok about the constitutional powers of different branches of government.
+The authority of a caretaker government to initiate new spending and political programmes is limited, and there is confusion in Bangkok about the constitutional powers of different branches of government.

 Highlighting the uncertainty, Election Commissioner Somchai had told Reuters earlier that there were doubts over the legality of restaging voting and the whole election might have to be voided and re-run.